 - General damages

-This is compensation for the injury itself, including pain and suffering.
-These are difficult to calculate precisely.
+This is compensation for the injury itself, including pain and suffering you have had as a result of the injury.
 Independent medical reports will be obtained to assist the court in awarding a fair and reasonable figure.
 See our compensation calculator for details of approximate amounts that are commonly awarded for different types of injury.

 - Special damages

 Special damages comprise compensation for your out of pocket expenses and losses.
-These can be calculated fairly accurately from receipts or estimates and can include; cost of medical treatment, personal effects damaged in accident, loss of earnings and transport costs.
+These can include; cost of medical treatment, time taken off work as a result of the accident, any extra care or assistance provided by loved ones or friends as a result of the injury, personal effects damaged in accident, and transport costs.

 - Future losses